respawnRW/writeups/pwn/oracle/README.md

 And let's not forget about the libc correct version, you extract that from docker container, in order to be sure.

 Next steps are the core of ROP chain construction.
-The memory address of `system` is what we are looking for, then we calculate the address of the gadget ending with `pop rdi; ret` As we discussed earlier this way we can control the value of the `rdi` register and manipulate execution flow.
-The second value is the register `rsi` which is going to be used as a second argument for our system function.
+The memory address of `system` is what we are looking for, then we calculate the address of the gadget ending with `pop rdi; ret` As we discussed earlier, this way we can control the value of the `rdi` register and manipulate execution flow.
+The second value is the register `rsi`, which is going to be used as a second argument for our system function.
 Remember, we're planning to do `system('/bin/sh')`. `Next` function is going to retrieve the first occurence's address.
 Finally  the `dup2` system call within libc will be used to redirect standard i/o so we can interact with the spawned shell.

 ```python
 libc = ELF('./libc-2.31.so')